-I wrote about the upcoming changes to Amex’s bonus offers rules awhile back.
+I wrote about the upcoming changes to Amex's bonus offers rules awhile back.
 It looks like these new rules have updated within the terms and conditions.
 Basically Amex is now making it so you can only earn the bonus once per lifetime on each of its cards.
-If you have received a sign-up bonus on a card in the past, you won’t be eligible for the sign-up bonus on the same card.
+If you have received a welcome bonus on a card in the past, you won’t be eligible for the welcome bonus on the same card.

-Originally news came out that starting May 1, you will not be eligible for a sign-up bonus on a American Express personal card if you have ever received the bonus on the same card in the past.
+Originally news came out that starting May 1, you will not be eligible for a welcome bonus on a American Express personal card if you have ever received the bonus on the same card in the past.